vainiarj/GettingAndCleaningData/README.md

 Last step of the script crate a tidy data (avg_file.txt) where are means of all columns per test subject and per activity

+Variables, data and transformations and described in the CodeBook.md